 To display the results from age-depth modeling and sedimentation rate calculation, we decided to create our own plots, instead of reusing the plots from each individual modeling system.
-Our plot header contains the unique CoreID; additionally, the header indicates whether the user decided to apply a reservoir correction on the radiocarbon data or not.
-Our single core plots consist of two main panels: On the left-hand side, the panel shows the results from the age-depth modeling process with the calibrated ages (in calibrated years Before Present, i.e., before 1950 CE) on the x-axis and the composite depth of the sediment core (in centimeter) on the inverted y-axis.
-On the right-hand side, the panel displays the result from the sedimentation rate calculation (in cm/yr, centimeter per year) on the x-axis plotted against the same composite depth on the inverted y-axis.
-For better readability of the strong variability of sedimentation rate, we used the log scale for the x-axis of the right panel.
-Generally, LANDO draws the ensemble age-depth model and sedimentation rate in grey with the weighted average as dashed line.
+Our plot header contains the unique CoreID; additionally, the header indicates whether the user decided to apply a reservoir correction to the radiocarbon data or not.
+Our single core plots consist of two main panels: on the lefthand side, the panel shows the results from the age-depth modeling process with the calibrated ages (in calibrated years BP) on the x axis and the composite depth of the sediment core (in centimeters) on the inverted y axis.
+On the righthand side, the panel displays the result from the sedimentation rate calculation (in cm yr^{-1} , centimeter per year) on the x axis plotted against the same composite depth on the inverted y axis.
+For better readability of the strong variability of sedimentation rate, we used the log scale for the x axis of the right panel.
+Generally, LANDO draws the ensemble age-depth model and sedimentation rate in gray with the weighted average as a dashed line.

 For all models, LANDO will display the median values for age and sedimentation rate as solid lines.
-Both panels further display the corresponding one-sigma range and two-sigma range per centimeter for each model.
+Both panels further display the corresponding 1σ range and 2σ range per centimeter for each model.
 Depending on the user's selection, users can plot both sigma ranges, only one of the two sigma ranges, or just the median ages.
-To include age determination data within the plots, LANDO internally calibrates the radiocarbon data with the "BchronCalibrate" function of the Bchron package (Haslett and Parnell, 2008; Parnell et al., 2008) with either the IntCal20 (Reimer et al., 2020), Marine20 (Heaton et al., 2020), or SHCal20 (Hogg et al., 2020) calibration curve.
-This allows users to analyze samples from locations other than the terrestrial northern hemisphere.
-By default, the left panel contains each age data point as a predefined symbol with its one-sigma uncertainty as error bar.
+To include age determination data within the plots, LANDO internally calibrates the radiocarbon data with the BchronCalibrate function of the Behron package (Haslett and Parnell, 2008; Parnell et al., 2008) with either the IntCal20 (Reimer et al., 2020), Marine20 (Heaton et al., 2020), or SHCal20 (Hogg et al., 2020) calibration curve.
+This allows users to analyze samples from locations other than the terrestrial Northern Hemisphere.
+By default, the left panel contains each age data point as a predefined symbol with its 1σ uncertainty as an error bar.
 The symbol used by LANDO depends on the material category defined in the input file for each dating point.

-If users decide to filter out unreasonable age-depth models, similar to "Inconsistent sequence" case study (CS2), we added the option to plot the independent proxy data and therefrom derived lithology as an additional panel on the left-hand side for a better interpretability.
+If users decide to filter out unreasonable age-depth models, similar to the "Inconsistent sequence" case study (CS2), we added the option to plot the independent proxy data and therefrom derived lithology as an additional panel on the left-hand side for a better interpretability.
 Further, LANDO highlights the boundaries of lithological change and its confidence interval in both sedimentation rate and age-depth model plots.
-The optimized plot includes a goodness-of-fit for each involved modeling system to represent the change points at the bottom of the plot.
+The optimized plot includes a goodness of fit for each involved modeling system to represent the change points at the bottom of the plot.

-When using LANDO for multiple sediment cores, the overall plot holds for each sediment core the results from the binned weighted average sedimentation rate calculation (as median sedimentation rate in cm/yr, centimeter per year) against the selected age bins (in calibrated years Before Present, i.e., before 1950 CE) for each modeling system.
+When using LANDO for multiple sediment cores, for each sediment core, the overall plot holds the results from the binned weighted average sedimentation rate calculation (as median sedimentation rate in cm yr-1, centimeter per year) against the selected age bins (in calibrated years BP) for each modeling system.
 This visual illustration allows user to compare multiple sediment cores based on the time axis.

 For people with color vision deficiency, we incorporated the extra option to plot the resulting age-depth plots with different line styles and textures to support the visual differentiation between each model.
-Figure S4 in the supplementary material shows the color-blind friendly output created by LANDO.
+Figure S4 in the Supplement shows the color-blind friendly output created by LANDO.
 With LANDO we want to support inclusivity in science, but we look forward to feedback from the community on how we can improve LANDO in this regard.

-2.6 Further analysis - Sedimentation rate development over time
+2.6 Further analysis - sedimentation rate development over time